Aghajari/AXEmojiView/README.md

 ```

 ## Emoji Loader
-you can add an custom emoji loader with AXEmojiLoader :
+you can add custom emoji loader with AXEmojiLoader :
 ```java
 AXEmojiManager.setEmojiLoader(new EmojiLoader(){
   @Override